Finitely Correlated States Driven by Topological Dynamics: An Independent, Identically Distributed AKLT Model

 \section{An Independent, Identically Distributed AKLT Model}

 In this section, we construct and analyze an explicit model of a Translation Co-variant State with small correlations.
-Certainly, one can recover from our theory the any deterministic translation-invariant MPS by taking all the transfer operators to be constant.
+Certainly, one can recover from our theory the deterministic translation-invariant MPS by taking all the transfer operators to be constant in the disorder.
 Here, we reify a TCVS with `strong' on-site disorder.
 We accomplish this by beginning with the one-parameter family of states introduced in \cite{FannesNachtergaeleWerner}, and pick a random value of the parameter at each site.
-In general, the dimension of the small correlation bundle need not be constant, and our model admits a Banach bundle description that is not locally trivial.
+In general, the dimension of the small correlation bundle need not be constant, but our model admits a transfer apparatus on a trivial Banach bundle.
 We build on the existing theory to show that our IID-AKLT model admits a nearest-neighbor parent Hamiltonian that is measurable in the parameter and translation co-variant.
-Finally we use this to show the surprising fact that with probability one, the bulk gap of our IID-AKLT model vanishes.
+Finally we use this to show the surprising fact that with probability one, the bulk gap of our IID-AKLT model vanishes, yet with probability one, spatial correlations decay exponentially almost surely.
+We close with a discussion of time reversal symmetry and calculate that our IID-AKLT model has a nontrivial Tasaki index almost surely.